Bonrey/Frontend/React/rock-paper-scissors/README.md

 - Building cool animations using Framer Motion
 - Deepening my understanding of styled-components
   - Using `attrs` for default html attributes
-- The use of the dependency array in `useEffect` hook
+- The use of the dependency array inside the `useEffect` hook

 ### Continued development